-- Pupils who appear with unexplained gifts or new possessions - Pupils who associate with other young people involved in exploitation - Pupils who suffer from changes in emotional wellbeing - Pupils who misuse drugs and alcohol - Pupils who regularly miss school victims of exploitation, even if it appears that illegal activity regarding drugs is something to which they have consented.
+- Pupils who appear with unexplained gifts or new possessions - Pupils who associate with other young people involved in exploitation - Pupils who suffer from changes in emotional wellbeing

+- Pupils who misuse drugs and alcohol - Pupils who regularly miss school

+Staff members will be aware that illegal drug use or possession by pupils may indicate that they are victims of exploitation, even if it appears that illegal activity regarding drugs is something to which they have consented.
 The DSL will use their professional judgement to ensure they can reasonably rule out CCE as an explanation for a pupil's drug-related behaviour before pursuing other support and disciplinary procedures, rather than making assumptions about the pupil's intentions.